llahti/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Code for final model evaluation which calculates accuracy for training, validation and test data sets is located in twelth code cell of the IPython notebook.

 The function for calculating accuracy is the original one from LeNet-exercice and it is used in 2 key places.
-One place to use it is in training loop to evaluate training and validation accuracy.
-Note that i don't evaluate test date set in training loop because test set should be used sparingly.

-The other place is the final evaluation of model where training, validation and test sets are all evaluated
+First place is  in training loop and the second one is final model evaluation.
+During the training I log training and evaluation accuracies which are plotted after the training.
+It is useful to plot accuracies in order to see if there is something strange going on during training.

+For example i had this kind of problem during the model development and from the plot it was easy to see what happen.
+Ok.
+Finding the root cause was another problem.
+![alt text][image18]

+Final evaluation was done in separate code cell (#12).
+Reason for this is that test data should be used sparingly in order to avoid leaking information from test set.

 My final model results were:
 * Training Accuracy   = 0.999